SabauEduard/invoicely/README.md

 -   Implemented CRUD operations for User and Role models (with Sabau Eduard)
 -   Implemented basic authentication with JWT & bcrypt (with Sabau Eduard)
 -   Implemented UI elements (with Maftei Valentin)
--   Implemented ML model and ML diagram (with Maftei Valentin and Liciu Stefan)
+-   Implemented ML model and ML diagram (with Maftei Valentin, Liciu Stefan and Nitoi Antonio)

 ### Sabau Eduard - 20%